 From a marketplace perspective, using the public Ethereum chain enables the use of a fully built out financial ecosystem, with a minimum of fees.
 Traditional fiat payment processors charge between 1 and 3% for money in and money out, while a purchase using the utility token costs around 0.003 USD in fees for purchases of any size.

 Using a utility token over fiat currency also brings the advantage of 18 decimals.
-Combining these small fractions of the token with very low fees, real microtransactions become possible.
+By combining these small fractions of the token with very low fees, real microtransactions become possible.

 Choosing to use a token over fiat or ETH allows us to use the divisibility that is needed to operate micro transactions in a market with over half a trillion individual devices that produce data in the range of every second.
 Having this abstraction layer on top of ETH also prevents the token to be subject to the large fluctuations of the ETH price.
 The volatility of the DTX token will be more limited and can be controlled in a limited fashion, with some market making using reserved funds and tokens.

-DataBroker DAO takes a radically different approach from our competitors:
+DataBroker DAO takes a radically different approach from its competitors:

 – It is built to go into production this year.
 This ensures both projects need to use proven technology, and a first movers advantage over these other players.